kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 ### Intersection

-The Intersection takes in two relations and generates a relation that contains all tuples that exist in both of the input relations.
+The Intersection takes two relations and outputs a relation with tuples that exist in both input relations.

 **Note**: The two input relations have to have the same attributes.
 In SQL, the attribute names do not need to be the same, but datatypes should be compatible.